avipl/CW_SearchEngine/README.md

 Most of the work done in this project for a gradute level Information Retreival class.
 It's been further enhanced as personal project.

-Data is sourced form IMDB.com.
-More information will be added once demo is live.
+Data is sourced from IMDB.com

 ## Demo

-Demo will be live soon.
+Visit <a href="https://searchengine.avi-portfolio.net" target="_blank">Search Movies</a>